Andrew-Dyachenko/react-range-slider/README.md

 ## Demo
 [http://react-range-gallery.tech/](http://react-range-gallery.tech/)

-## Attention
+## ATTENTION!
-The project is at the stage of early development.
-Use with caution!
+The project is at the stage of **early development**.
+Documentation not finished now.
+Please use it if *really* need it.
+Be caution!

 ## Install